Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 ##### Band Views

+* Test that the Contact Us page URL exists
+* Test that the Contact Us page URL is accessible by name
-* Test that the Contact Us page displays correctly
+* Test that the Contact Us page uses the correct template
+* Test that the Upcoming Gigs page URL exists
+* Test that the Upcoming Gigs page URL is accessible by name
-* Test that the Upcoming Gigs page displays correctly
+* Test that the Upcoming Gigs page uses the correct template

 ![Band App testing report from coverage](testing/band-testing.png)